hyphop/khadas-rescue/README.md

 ## status

-Experimental!!!, tested on VIM3 boards only!
+Experimental!!!, tested on VIM1 VIM2 VIM3

 ## features

 + fully located on SPI flash or on SD card
++ mainline linux kernel
 + all in ram
 + very fast just a 10 sec full boot time
 + flash disks frendly